awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ]
 ```

-The following list describes the attributes in the JSON file\.
+These are the attributes in the JSON file:

 `fileId`
 An arbitrary integer between 0 \- 255 that identifies your firmware image\.